In this blog I focus on potential careers for children with dyslexia.

 - graphic arts

-I am not in any means saying that the list of careers for children with dyslexia is limited to that above.
-Far from it in fact.
-But, the skills that many people with dyslexia possess lead them into industries like those I have just mentioned.
+However, I am not in any means saying that the list of careers for children with dyslexia is limited to that above.
+But the skills that many people with dyslexia possess lead them into industries like those I have just mentioned.

 Dyslexia is not a barrier

-Dyslexia need not and should not be a barrier to anything your child wants to achieve in life.
-Firstly it just means that the path to learning needs to be adjusted accordingly.
-Secondly, the perspective you may have had on life will need to be adjusted.
+More importantly, remember that dyslexia need not and should not be a barrier to anything your child wants to achieve in life.
+It just means that the path through learning needs to be adjusted accordingly.
+If anything, it is our perspective as parents that needs to be adjusted.